 The city of San Francisco, California is one of the most transit-friendly in the United States, if you know how to use the variety of transportation options available to navigate the famous hills.
-I’ve lived in the Bay Area for 15 years, so it’s fair to say I’ve taken pretty much every option, from cable cars to Muni buses to BART to ferries to ridesharing services.
+I’ve lived in the Bay Area for nearly two decades, so it’s fair to say I’ve taken pretty much every option, from cable cars to Muni buses to BART to ferries to ridesharing services.
 These ways to get around San Francisco are as unique as the city itself, embodying all of the City by the Bay’s history and eccentricities.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)